 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be an extremely difficult process, since it requires you to balance what you believe you’re worth with what the employer thinks they’re able to afford.
-If done properly it could be positive for both the employer and employee, which results in a higher pay for the employee as well as greater employee engagement in their work.
-Here’s how to negotiate your salary confidently.
+Negotiating your salary is an extremely difficult process, since it involves balancing what you think you’re worth versus what the employer thinks they’re able to pay.
+But, if it’s done correctly it can result in positive for both sides that results in a higher pay for the employee and greater employees’ engagement in their jobs.
+Here’s how you can negotiate your salary confidently.

-- Before you make a salary offer make sure you research market rates as well as industry standards to ensure that your salary request is realistic.
+- Before you negotiate your salary make sure you research market rates as well as industry standards to ensure that your salary proposal is realistic.

-- Get information from socializing with colleagues, using websites like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+- Get information from the networking of colleagues, using online resources like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-- Prepare talking points ahead of time, including education & certifications as well as years of relevant knowledge, accomplishments and achievements as well as unique skill sets and abilities, industry expertise, and training potential.
+- Create talking points ahead of time, including education and certifications, years of relevant experience, the results and achievements as well as unique skill sets and abilities, industry expertise, and training opportunities.

-- During negotiations, be assertive and confident, yet flexible and open-minded.
-You should highlight tangible results you achieved in your previous roles.
+- During the negotiation, be confident and clear, but be flexible and open-minded.
+You should highlight tangible results you’ve achieved in your previous positions.

 Do your research

-Before you enter any salary negotiation, it’s important to do thorough research on current market rates and industry standards to make sure that your salary proposal is realistic.
-The factors that could affect this may include levels of experience levels, the size of your company and the location of the company. (?).
-A great method of gathering information is to make connections with colleagues or others within your area of work.
+Before entering into any pay negotiation, it’s crucial to conduct a thorough study of standard industry rates and market rates to make sure your salary offer is realistic.
+Some factors that can affect this could include levels of experience degree, size of the company as well as location. (?).
+Another great method to gather information is through networking with colleagues or others within your job field.

 Research Online

-With the help of internet-based resources like [LinkedIn SalaryWith the help of some online resources like [LinkedIn Salary (https http://www. linkedin. http://www.linkedin.com/salary) and [GlassdoorGlassdoor (https: //www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you will get a more comprehensive information about the salary range that benchmarking businesses pay for the same job.
-This will give you an idea of the market rates and other aspects related to a job.
+Utilizing online resources such as [LinkedIn Salary] (https http://www. linkedin. https://www.linkedin.com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you will get a an additional perspective on the range of benchmarking salaries that companies offer for the exact job.
+This will give you an idea of the market rate plus few other facets of a job.

 Make Talking points

-Preparing for a negotiations is always a good time spent.
-You’ll feel more confident in the presentation of your case if are prepared with a specific set of talking points outlined ahead of time.
+Time spent preparing for any negotiations is always a good time spent.
+You’ll be much more confident in the presentation of your case if have a clearly defined outline of your talking points prior to the time.

-Here are a few suggestions of things you may want to consider to include in your salary negotiation:
+Here are a few ideas of items you could consider to include in your salary negotiation:

 - Education & certification